Constraints

 @zdc.constraint

-def addr_type_ranges(self):
+def header_ordering(self):

-# Generic constraints
+# Generic constraint

 @zdc.constraint.generic

-"""Generic: restrict to low addresses"""
+"""Generic: restrict to small packets"""

 Supported Patterns